See more photos here https://www.flickr.com/photos/farmersclublondon/albums/72157665743032139

 The tour started on Monday with a visit to Quinta do Noval, where our wonderful tour guide even demonstrated how grapes were traditionally crushed by the clean feet of the local people – who would be singing, dancing and drinking wine as they crushed the grapes.
 Dinner was enjoyed here, before retiring to The Vintage House hotel overnight.

-On Tuesday we first visited Quinta Bom Retiro, part of the Symington estate.
+On Tuesday we first visited Quinta Bom Retiro, part of the Ramos Pinto estate.
 Here grapes are now crushed by machinery (see photo), a most interesting process.
 Members enjoyed a wine tasting with a beautiful view of the vineyards.

 Next it was off to Ramos Pinto, one of the oldest farmhouses in the region.
 Another opportunity for wine tasting!
 Thomas our tour guide –half Portuguese, half English – was extremely knowledgeable.
 Members had great conversations with him over a relaxed luncheon.